kekyo/prettier-max/README.md

 They are simply defined by `.prettierrc`, `.prettierignore`, and `tsconfig.json`.

-In other words, if you adjust them according to the standard Prettier configuration methods or TypeScript compiler configuration methods, it will work exactly as intended!
+In other words, if you adjust them according to the standard Prettier configuration methods and/or TypeScript compiler configuration methods, it will work exactly as intended!

 Here, we'll show an example of adding definitions to `.prettierrc` and `tsconfig.json` to manage your project with more powerful formats and checks.
-Refer to [Prettier configuration file documentation](https://prettier.io/docs/configuration) and [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for each feature:
+Refer to [Prettier configuration file documentation](https://prettier.io/docs/configuration) and [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for each feature.

 `.prettierrc`: